makersacademy/rps-challenge/README.md

 - [ ] Store the `move` parameter that is posted from the `/play` route in an instance variable (not yet working).

 ## Reflections:
 I feel this has been a lesson in how **not** to do development, as I initally began using a TDD process, then felt pressed for time and so began coding directlty, and ended up wasting a lot of time and deleting a lot of code that did not work.
 So a good lesson learnt in the power of TDD!
+See more refletions (below)

 ## How to play:
 *update this*